Haemato-Oncology Clinical Updates and Service Delivery Developments

 Expected attendees

-This face-to-face conference is ideal for NHS professionals working in Haematology MDTs.
+This face-to-face forum is ideal for NHS professionals working in Haematology MDTs.
 This includes but is not limited to:

 • Lead Nurses, CNS, Matrons and Sisters in Cancer, Haematology, Acute Oncology, Immunotherapy, Chemotherapy, CUP and Rapid Diagnostics